-The Europa School also has a special class for newcomers.
-This group is specially for children over the age of 6 who do not speak any Dutch.
-They receive lessons in various subjects but the focus is on learning Dutch.
+Pupils that join this class receive lessons in various subjects but the focus is on learning Dutch.
 Once their Dutch is of a certain standard they move across into one of the regular groups.

-All pupils who join the school in a Newcomers Class are also given a place in one of the regular age-group classes at the Europa School.
+All pupils who are placed in the Newcomers Class are also given a place in one of the regular age-group classes at the Europa School.
 This means the children can join the rest of their group and participate in joint activities from the very beginning.
 For example, children from the Newcomers Class join their age-group at break times and for PE lessons.
-As soon as their language skills allow, they also join in the IPC lessons.
+As soon as their language skills allow, they also join in other lessons.
 Pupils who join their age-group class full-time (after a year in a Newcomers Class), but who still need additional assistance, are given extra support by a specialist teacher.

 What is the registration process for the Europa School?

 Because the Europa School has a specific and unique education concept, its catchment area is the whole of Amsterdam.
 We want the parents of children who attend our school to have consciously chosen for and embraced our educational concept, even if they do not live in the immediate vicinity of the school.
 In practice, about two-thirds of the pupils of the Europa School live in Amsterdam Zuid, or in the immediately adjacent neighbourhoods; a third come from further afield.

 Children can be registered with the school from their third birthday.
 The order in which children are registered does not affect placement.